Skip to Content

 You can freeze prosciutto bread.

-The easiest way to do this is to cut slices of the bread, wrap them in foil, and put the foil-wrapped slices in an airtight container.
-If you wanted, you could freeze the prosciutto bread whole.
-Just be mindful of wrapping the center ring of the bread when you’re wrapping it in foil.
+The easiest way to do this is to cut slices of the bread, wrap them in foil or plastic wrap, and put them in an airtight container or freezer-safe bag.

 Prosciutto bread will keep in the freezer up to eight months, although it will be best up to two months in the freezer.